carpentries-incubator/logistic-regression-public-health/_episodes/03-fittingLogistic.md

   - "Use the `ggplot2` package to explore the relationship between a binary response variable and a continuous explanatory variable."
   - "Use the `glm()` function to fit a logistic regression model with one continuous explanatory variable."
   - "Use the `summ()` function from the `jtools` package to interpret the model output in terms of the log odds."
-  - "Use the `summ()` function from the `jtools` package to interpret the model output in terms of the odds ratio."
+  - "Use the `summ()` function from the `jtools` package to interpret the model output in terms of the multiplicative change in the odds of success."
   - "Use the `jtools` and `ggplot2` packages to visualise the resulting model."
 keypoints:
 questions: